bartosz-grabski/couchapp-webapps-agh/README.md

 ## Technologies used ##

-We use CouchApp JavaScript libraries (based on jQuery) to communicate with the server backend.
+CouchDB is used as backend database server.
+We use CouchApp JavaScript libraries (based on jQuery) to communicate with the server.
 For simple HTML styling we added Bootstrap css and javascript libraries.

 ## Directory structure ##